3 seasons available

 Though lacking in experience, young lawman Elfego Baca more than compensates with courage; just days on the job as a sheriff's deputy, Baca battles a wealthy rancher's hired guns in a legendary battle that comes to be known as the Frisco Shootout.

-When a young boy is torn away from his frontier family he becomes a man amongst the Apache, fully adapting to their customs and language; years pass by but his mother never gives up hope that she will be reunited with her son.
+When a young boy is torn away from his frontier family he becomes a man amongst the Apache, fully adapting to their customs and language; years pass by, but his mother never gives up hope that she will be reunited with her son.

-When a young Annie Oakley accepts a challenge to face one of the best sharpshooters in the country, she wins the match and his heart, Annie Oakley marries trick-shot artist Frank Butler and they struggle to make it in show business.
+When a young Annie Oakley accepts a challenge to face one of the best sharpshooters in the country, she wins the match and his heart.
+Annie Oakley marries trick-shot artist Frank Butler, and they struggle to make it in show business.

-After Bill Doolin escapes from jail, the US Marshals are determined to keep the notorious outlaw from robbing any more banks or trains; Heck Thomas and his posse finally corner Doolin, he refuses to surrender, and gunfire is the only way out.
+After Bill Doolin escapes from jail, the US Marshals are determined to keep the notorious outlaw from robbing any more banks or trains; Heck Thomas and his posse finally corner Doolin, where he refuses to surrender, and gunfire is the only way out.

 When Mother Amadeus takes ill, former slave Mary Fields travels west to nurse the nun back to health; Mary becomes a fearless mail carrier for the U.S. Postal Service, protecting the mail from bandits and earning the nickname Stagecoach Mary.